ConrabOpto/mst-query/README.md

 }));
 ```

 The first argument to `createQuery` is the name of this query.
 The second is an option object that controls how this query recevies (data) and transmits (request) data.
+In `env`, you can put anything this query needs that does not fit in data or request.

 There's also a special action, `run`.
 This action should always be a flow generator, and will automatically be called when a query is put into a `useQuery` hook.